mateale1234/Minecraft-Earth-android-remaster/README.md

 # Minecraft-Earth-android-remaster
-Files and configuration for minecraft earth android after June 30, 2021 Setting up the Project Earth server infrastructure.
+Files and configuration for minecraft earth android after June 30, 2021

+Setting up the Minecraft Earth server infrastructure.
 Getting all the parts

 to start, ensure that you have built copies of all the required components downloaded: